How to use Shopify Order Tags with ShipStation

 Shopify Merchants use our Order Tagger app to define workflows that will apply tags to orders that match the criteria within those workflows.
 When a new order is placed in their Shopify store, the order is checked against each of these workflows.
 If a workflow finds a match based on the Order or Customer details, a “Merchant defined” Tag is applied to the Order.
 Simple right?
 Well yes, it is quite straightforward, it’s how we like to roll.

-Unfortunately however, it appears that Shopify Order Tags are not imported into ShipStation along with other Order details.
-This is the problem that our Merchants have asked us to try and resolve.
+Unfortunately, it appears that Shopify Order Tags are not imported into ShipStation along with other Order details.
+Our Merchants have asked us to try and resolve this problem.

 You might be wondering why this is a problem, so here’s an example that we found in common between a few of the Merchant’s that we spoke to: